Graphical Finite Population Sampling: Introduction

 \section{Introduction}

-The conventional approach to finite population sampling is to deal with sets and indices that can be seen in reference book such as Till\'e (2020) as follows.
+The conventional approach to finite population sampling is to deal with sets and indices that are found in a reference book such as \citet{till:2020} as follows.
 Let $U=\{1,\dots,N\}$ be a population of size $N$, and define